skryl/jack/README.md

 # Jack Compiler

-Jack is a toy, java-like, object oriented language as presented in Nand2Tetris.
+Jack is a toy, java-like, object oriented language as presented in [Nand2Tetris](https://www.nand2tetris.org).
 This project is a 2 stage compiler written for the Jack language.
-The compiler generates code for a stack-based virtual machine, then translates it to Hack assembly language which can be executed on the Nand2Tetris CPU emulator.
+The compiler generates code for a stack-based virtual machine, then translates it to Hack assembly language which can be executed on the Nand2Tetris [CPU emulator](https://www.nand2tetris.org/software).

+An assembler is also included for completeness but is not strictly necessary since the cpu emulator understands both assembly code and machine code.

 ## Usage